Subject Source: Library of Congress Subject Headings

-Overview Emily Howland (1827-1929) was a Quaker humanitarian and educator who is particularly known for her work with freed slaves in Virginia during and after the American Civil War.
+Overview Emily Howland (1827-1929) was a Quaker humanitarian and educator who is particularly known for her work with formerly-enslaved African Americans in Virginia during and after the American Civil War.
 A birthright Friend, Emily Howland was the only daughter of Slocum and Hannah (Tallcot) Howland of Sherwood, N.Y.
 She was educated locally and for a brief period in Philadelphia, and then moved to Washington, D.C. in 1857 to teach at the Miner School for Freedmen.
 During the war she worked at a...

 Overview Samuel McPherson Janney was a Virginia Quaker minister, author, educator, and reformer.
 In 1839 he opened a boarding school for girls in Loudoun County.
 He traveled widely in the ministry, meeting with other denominations as well as being immersed in the contemporary issues facing the Society of Friends.
 Among his activities were establishing schools for African Americans and women, creating public schools in Virginia, and the abolition of slavery.
 In 1869 he was appointed Superintendent of...